- Throttles allow you to ride without pedaling, but can easily cause riders to lose control.

 Electric bikes can be a great way to get around town.
 Thanks to the addition of a lithium-ion battery and a motor, you don’t even have to work as hard to manage inclines and rougher terrain as you would with a traditional unpowered bike.
 But within the electric bike world, there’s a choice to be made — pedal-assist versus throttles.
 Each option has benefits and drawbacks depending on your biking needs and goals.
-Learn how to figure out which choice is best for you.

 The main difference between an electric bike and an unpowered or traditional bike is that you can enlist some help when you ride over rough terrain or up inclines with an electric bike.
 In contrast, with a traditional bike, your sheer willpower and leg strength are all that can help you push through challenging trails.
 But even with the powered assistance of an electric bike, the way you get that help is distinctly different.

 With a pedal-assist electric bike, you’ll get some support on terrain.
 But it still requires you to pedal to activate the feature.
 Specifically, when activated the bike’s motor will increase the power behind each stroke you create.
-So, in a way this type of support can feel more natural — the harder you pedal, the more power you achieve.
+So, in a way, this type of support can feel more natural — the harder you pedal, the more power you achieve.

 Whereas pedal-assist still requires you to put in work while you’re biking around town, throttles don’t.
 Instead, you simply twist the throttle and the motor takes over.
 With a throttle, you can stop pedaling since the bike is controlling the speed.
 If this type of bike interests you, you can read more about throttle electric bikes to understand how they can be a benefit to your ride.